keshav-b/PACMAN/README.md

 **Limitations**

 1. The speed of the Pacman is too slow.
-2. The Pacman and the ghost flicker.
+2. The Pacman and the ghost flicker during movement.
 3. Ghost moves only when the player moves the Pacman. (**Can futher be upgraded by using multithreading and making the Pacman and the ghosts as 2 separate threads.**)